GHSVS-de/mod_tocghsvs/README.md

 # mod_tocghsvs
 - Joomla module.
 Automatically creates a table of contents on the current page.
 Links/anchors as list that jump to bookmarks, e.g. headings.
-- Designed for ghsvs.de templates.
+- Designed for ghsvs.de Bootstrap 5 templates.
+- Needs custom CSS and JS if sticky containers on page.
+Not included.
 - **Out of the can only suitable for tinkerers and play children.**
 - JavaScript based upon a **very old** version of [paypal/skipto](https://github.com/paypal/skipto)